stac-utils/stac-validator/README.md

-    --update                     Migrate to newest STAC version (1.0.0-beta.2) for testing --log_level LOGLEVEL         Standard level of logging to report. [default: CRITICAL] --force                      Add missing 'id' field or version='0.9.0' for older STAC objects to force validation --recursive                  Recursively validate an entire collection or catalog.
-    --extension EXTENSION        Validate an extension
+    --update                     Migrate to newest STAC version (1.0.0-beta.2) for testing --log_level LOGLEVEL         Standard level of logging to report. [default: CRITICAL] --force                      Add missing 'id' field or version='0.9.0' for older STAC objects to force validation --recursive                  Recursively validate an entire collection or catalog --extension EXTENSION        Validate an extension
     --core                       Validate on core only
 ```